-How we varied from the SAFe standard start and opportunities we didn’t take
+How Net Objectives varied from the SAFe standard start and opportunities we didn’t take

-There were several things that I saw were either missing in SAFe or were not done in the way we did.
-I wasn’t particularly concerned about using SAFe instead of what I considered our more optimal approach to be because I felt getting Northwestern aligned with SAFe seemed to be a good starting point.
+There were several things that Al saw that were either missing in SAFe or were not done in the more effective Net Objectives manner.
+He wasn’t particularly concerned about using SAFe instead of the standard Net Objectives approach he considered our more optimal approach to be because he felt getting Northwestern aligned with SAFe seemed to be a good starting point.

 What we added or did differently

-To be clear, I wasn’t waiting for Northwestern to be ready.
+To be clear, we weren’t waiting for Northwestern to be ready.
 Few executives/directors feel ready.
-At one point they asked me if they were ready and I responded, “the question isn’t are you totally ready, it’s whether starting now will be an improvement – and yes, I think it will be.”
+At one point they asked Al if they were ready and he responded, “the question isn’t are you totally ready, it’s whether starting now will be an improvement – and yes, I think it will be.”
 We moved forward at that point.
 Taking the slower start was definitely the right move and is more common now.

 Lesson Learned: Although you’d like to do an implementation as fast as possible, too fast can result in backlash.

 At the time SAI had a deck for a 60 minute introduction to SAFe for executives.
 It started with getting Agile at the team level then coordinating the teams and finally the role business stakeholders had in the implementation.
-To be candid, I didn’t like it.
-My experience with executives and product management was (and still is) that they don’t care about Agile teams.
-They are interested in realizing value for their customers and the business quickly, predictably and sustainably (btw – our definition of business agility).
+To be candid, Al didn’t like it.
+His experience with executives and product management was (and still is) that they don’t care about Agile teams.
+They are interested in realizing value for their customers and the business quickly, predictably and sustainably, which is our definition of business agility.

 We had two executive presentations scheduled.
-I had wanted to use our materials to explain driving SAFe from business value, but bowed to SAI’s decision to go with their standard presentation.
+Al had wanted to use Net Objectives materials to explain driving SAFe from business value, but bowed to SAI’s decision to go with their standard presentation.
 The first presentation didn’t go well.
 We accepted their feedback that the executives wanted to know the why of SAFe from a business perspective not from a team-up perspective.
-Their feedback was exactly what I had thought would happen and in “following” it I essentially just presented the deck I had wanted to use in the first place.
+Their feedback on what they wanted was exactly what Al had thought they would want “following” it he essentially just presented the deck IHe had wanted to use in the first place.
 They loved it.

-By shared services I mean groups that work across the organization supporting teams working on different portfolios.
+Shared services are groups that work across the organization supporting teams working on different portfolios.
 These are typically business intelligence, data analysts, ops and the like.
 In 2012, SAFe did not have Kanban at the shared services.
 Fortunately, Northwestern’s shared services group was well advanced for the time.
 They had already been looking at load balancing their work and just needed a little nudge to go to a true Kanban system.
 We did two things that helped:

-I felt that they were a key to their overall success.
-Here’s tip when doing a planning event that affects shared service – have them sit in the middle of the room.
+Al felt that they were a key to their overall success.
+Here is a tip when doing a planning event that affects shared service: Have them sit in the middle of the room.
 That way they can both be looking for places they’ll be needed, people will have ready access to them, and since people will be going from one team to another, walking through or near the shared services team may jog them into realizing shared services will be needed by them.

-Lesson Learned: Shared services and ops are a different beast than development or maintenance teams.
+Lesson Learned: Shared services and ops are different beasts than development or maintenance teams.
 They get last minute requests from multiple sources.
 Managing them in anything other than a flow (Kanban) model is virtually always sub-optimal.